Advanced Technology Meets Rehabilitation

 • Bioness H200: A wireless hand rehabilitation system.
 It uses FES to help patients with weak or paralyzed arms regain skills needed for reaching and grasping.
 FES mimics electrical brain signals and helps reactivate impaired muscles.

 • Bioness L300 Go: A compact, wireless foot and thigh rehabilitation system that uses FES to stimulate specific muscles that help patients walk more naturally with improved speed and balance.
-By providing stimulation precisely when and where needed, the device helps patients left their feet to navigate stairs and uneven surfaces.
+By providing stimulation precisely when and where needed, the device helps patients lift their feet to navigate stairs and uneven surfaces.

 • Bioness Integrated Therapy System (BITS): A large touch screen digital display with programmed exercises to improve the physical, visual and cognitive (thinking) abilities of patients.